 There remains time for these alterations to be made, since the deal will undergo a final round of negotiations this weekend.

-Once all aspects have been agreed upon, the European Parliament and Council will have to formally adopt the regulation before it can enter into force.
+Once all aspects have been agreed upon, the European Parliament and Council will have to formally adopt the regulation before it can enter into force (as happened with the EU Corporate Sustainability Reporting Directive).
 Should this run smoothly, the test period for CBAM will reportedly begin October 2023, with the intention that the measure will be taking full effect in 2026.

 Editor’s Note: The opinions expressed here by the authors are their own, not those of Impakter.com — In the Featured Photo: A large stack from the Sault Paper Mill.
 Featured Photo Credit: Billy Wilson.